 How much money will Caitlin Clark make as a rookie in the WNBA?

-INDIANAPOLIS — Caitlin Clark is on her way to the WNBA, and the Iowa superstar will likely be the No. 1 overall pick to the Indiana Fever in Monday's draft, pushing her to the highest rookie pay scale.
+INDIANAPOLIS — Caitlin Clark is on her way to the WNBA, and the Iowa superstar will likely be the No. 1 overall pick by the Indiana Fever in Monday's draft, pushing her to the top of the rookie pay scale.

 So, how much money will Clark make when she gets to the professional league?

-CAITLIN CLARK FEVER: Sign up for our newsletter for best stories on WNBA
+CAITLIN CLARK FEVER: Sign up for our newsletter for best WNBA stories

 Here’s a rundown: